GROWING SEEDS OF HOPE

 Many have therefore resorted to chopping down trees to sell for firewood, decimating indigenous woodlands and causing significant ecological damage.
 Others have become gold panners whose activities have wrecked river systems, resulting in large-scale siltation of both rivers and dams.

+Our latest crop will bring fresh hope.
 The main benefit of OPV seed is that it can be replanted year after year.

 In comparison, hybrid seed cannot be replanted in successive years